 Cobalamin — Vitamin B12

 Vitamin B12 is often used by vegans and vegetarians because the main sources of this vitamin are animal products.
 No tolerable upper intake level has been defined for Vitamin B12, which means that there is not enough evidence to support serious adverse effects caused by higher intakes¹.
-However, high blood levels of Vitamin B12 could be a sign of serious, potentially life threatening disease.
+However, high blood levels of Vitamin B12 could be a sign of serious, potentially life-threatening disease.
 Some diseases, like leukemia, can cause impaired breakdown and excretion of Vitamin B12.
 Therefore, increased levels are used as diagnostic criteria for those diseases⁹.

 If you thought that you could just take high amounts of B-Vitamins without risking adverse effects, you might have been wrong.
-As this seems to be the case for some, it’s a total misconceptions for others.
+As this seems to be the case for some, it’s a total misconception for others.
 Also, if you already have enough of a specific vitamin through your diet, why wasting money on supplements?
 Measuring your nutrient levels and only taking supplements you really need can save your wallet and your health.